 Early identification of pupils who may have SEND is essential.
-Initial expressions of concern may be raised at staff meetings, at TA meetings or informally to the SENDCo.
+Initial expressions of concern may be raised at staff meetings, at TA meetings, pupil progress meetings or informally to the SENDCo or Pastoral Lead.
 Identification may also come from previous educational experiences, involvement of outside agencies or from parental expression of concern.
 This should be followed up by the class teacher using the school SEND monitoring form for a time period agreed with the SENDCo.
 Concerns are to be backed up by evidence and, where appropriate, reference to the Gloucestershire SEND guidance.
 Pupil tracking and assessment procedures may also be used as evidence to support concerns.